remy/nodemon/doc/requireable.md

 ### Event handling

-This is simply the event emitter bus that exists inside nodemon exposed at the top level module (ie. it's the `events` api):
+This is the event emitter bus that exists inside nodemon exposed at the top level module (ie. it's the `events` api):

 - `nodemon.on(event, fn)`
 - `nodemon.addListener(event, fn)`